ironmeld/doubleback/docs/language-reqs.md

     * The dfmt and dparse APIs
     * Minimal instructions for incorporating doubleback into a project

-## Organized and Minimalized

-* Test and benchmark code must be separated from the core source code.
+## Example Program

-* The implementation must remove excess files and code that do not support the requirements.
+* The implementation must provide an example program that exercises every doubleback API